 - How much more volatile is one stock market index versus another.

-Here you can see pre-crash and post-crash view (in this chart I have also included the German DAX)
+Here you can see the pre-crash and post-crash view (in this chart I have also included the German DAX)

-Clearly no index has fully recovered, and in fact, all are still in a long-term down-trend, although India is closest to a full recovery.
+Clearly, no index has fully recovered, and in fact, all are still in a long-term downtrend, although India is closest to a full recovery.

-The conclusion of the Global Stock Market Analysis
+Summary: Global Stock Market Analysis

-So in the short term, we see that markets fluctuate and show key reversals at very similar points in time, however, some markets are significantly out-performing others and exhibit very different volatility characteristics.
+So in the short term, we see that markets fluctuate and show key reversals at very similar points in time; however, some markets are significantly out-performing others and exhibit very different volatility characteristics.

 So there you have it, a stock market analysis of the key indexes.
-You may be tempted to think “Well the Sensex and the Hang Seng have performed the best, I should invest in those markets”.
-Well logically that might be true, but there are a few things to consider before you do.
+You may be tempted to think, “Well, the Sensex and the Hang Seng have performed the best, I should invest in those markets.”
+Well, logically, that might be true, but there are a few things to consider before you do.

 - Market Accessibility – can you get high-quality Technical Analysis software that provides the right detail and fundamentals to enable you to trade the Chinese or Indian markets?